ProteinsWebTeam/interpro-docs/docs/browse.rst

 The field of protein structure prediction has greatly advanced over recent years such that `deep-learning <https://en.wikipedia.org/wiki/Deep_learning>`_ based methods are now able to predict high quality *de novo* protein structures.
 Structure models and contact maps have been created for some of the Pfam families that do not have a structure in the PDB.
 They are available under the **RoseTTAFold** tab of InterPro entry and Pfam signature pages.
-The models are generated using the automated RoseTTAFold modeling pipeline [:ref:`1 <ref_1>`] developed by the
+The models are generated using the automated RoseTTAFold modelling pipeline [:ref:`1 <ref_1>`] developed by the
 `Baker <https://www.bakerlab.org/>`_ group.
 RoseTTAFold uses a three-track neural network that integrates and simultaneously processes one-dimensional protein sequence information, two-dimensional information about the distance between amino acids, and three-dimensional atomic structure all at once.

 .. figure:: images/browse_pages/rosettafold_network.jpg
-        :alt: RoseTTAFold workflow and performances compared to other AI altgorithms
+        :alt: RoseTTAFold workflow and performances compared to other AI algorithms

         (A)RoseTTAFold three-track neural network (B) and (C) structure prediction algorithms performances comparison [:ref:`1 <ref_1>`].
 ..
     trRosetta
     The primary driving
-    force for model building are residue-residue geometry constraints derived from coevolutionary data (see figure below) in the
+    force for model building are residue-residue geometry constraints derived from co-evolutionary data (see figure below) in the
     Pfam UniProt alignments, and top scoring structural templates from deep learning.

     .. figure:: images/browse_pages/aa_coevolution.gif
         :alt: Amino acid contact

-        Amino acids that are spatially close coevolve in order for a protein to adopt the correct 3D structure.
+        Amino acids that are spatially close co-evolve in order for a protein to adopt the correct 3D structure.
 The example on the left shows two shapes complementing each other (red and green).
 If one of them changes, the other has to change in order to maintain the contacts.
 By comparing the positions in the protein sequence alignment on the right, we can determine which pairs of positions might be in contact.
 Figure taken from `<http://gremlin.bakerlab.org/gremlin_faq.php>`_.